 Tuesdays and Thursdays during ACT school termEnjoy free 15-minute story time sessions in the workshop next to the Discovery Centre.
 Drop-in, places are limited.

-2-hour tours leaving at 11am and 2pmJoin a seasonal walk through our Christina and Trevor Kennedy Garden as Adam Shipp of Yurbay Consultancies shares his passion for native plants.
-Includes the opportunity to sample some of the flavours found in the garden and across Australia.
+2-hour tours leaving at 12pm and 2.30pmJoin a seasonal walk through our Christina and Trevor Kennedy Garden as Adam Shipp of Yurbay Consultancies shares his passion for native plants.
+Includes the opportunity to sample some of the flavours found in the garden and around Australia.

 You may also like